eleda77/eleda77.github.io/docs/vocab_list.md

 **charnel house** - a building or vault in which corpses or bones are piled; a place associated with violent death

+**chassis** - the base frame of a motor vehicle or other wheeled conveyance

 **chatelaine** - a woman in charge of a large house; a set of short chains attached to a woman's belt, used for carrying keys or other items

 **chaudron** - part of the entrails of an animal

+**chervil** - a plant of the parsley family, with small white flowers and delicate fernlike leaves that are used as a culinary herb

+**chez** - at the home of (used in imitation of French, often humorously)

+**chiaroscuro** - an effect of contrasted light and shadow created by light falling unevenly or from a particular direction on something

 **chitinous** - having the quality of a tough, semitransparent substance that is main component of exoskeletons of arthropods (crustaceans)